opea-project/docs/getting-started/build_chatbot_blog.md

 #### Consume the ChatQnA Service

-Open the following URL in your browser.
+Open the following URL in your browser:
 ```
 http://{Public-IPv4-address}:31146
 ```

-Here the port number `31146` is from Kubernetes service `chatqna-nginx` exposed port in Figure 2.
+The port number `31146` is from the Kubernetes service `chatqna-nginx` exposed port shown in Figure 2.

 For ChatQnA example interaction, please refer to the [consume service section](#Consume-the-ChatQnA-Service) for details.